-By Jan Scalisi , produced in cooperation with the HubCity Writers Project.
+By Jan Scalisi , with the HubCity Writers Project.

 You can drive by it on busy John B. White Sr. Boulevard and never notice it.
 You can even pull in and park at the entryway, but still have no clear idea of what’s ahead.
 It’s only as your walk unfolds, step by surprising step, that you begin to realize where you’ve arrived: in a peaceful garden in the middle of the city.